magomimmo/lightning-dev-site/tutorial/01-lncli.md

 Before we can send payments, we will need to set up payment channels from Alice to Bob, and from Charlie to Bob.

+> NOTE: In this tutorial we're going to use the so called single-funded channels (i.e channel opened by a funding transaction containing only inputs from the funder).

 > NOTE: Currently there is a limit of 16,777,216 (i.e. 0.16777216 BTC) Satoshi for the capacity of a single payment channel.